Coin Toss

 PROPOSED USER JOURNEY:

-USER INTERVIEWS
+USER RESEARCH

 80% of users felt overwhelmed planning trips

-KEY INSIGHTS
+KEY INSIGHTS and PAIN POINTS

 Safety and Cultural Awareness Concerns